BigDaMa/jupyterhub-environment/README.md

 	c.LDAPAuthenticator.user_attribute = 'sAMAccountName'
 	c.LDAPAuthenticator.escape_userdn = False

+**DummyAuthenticator:** For testing use (not for production!), the [DummyAuthenticator](https://github.com/jupyterhub/dummyauthenticator) can be used.
+This Authenticator accepts all username/password combinations.
+Just uncomment the last line of the **jupyterhub_config.py**.

 ### Docker

 In order to provide **nbgrader** and **nbgitpuller** support, a customized docker image is necessary.

 The docker image is based on the [minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook) image.
 It further installs and enables the nbgitpuller tool and the nbgrader extension.
+The latest stable version of nbgrader is currently v.0.5.5, but in our case it is important to install version >= v.0.6.0, because earlier versions would choose the system username **jovyan** instead of the actual JupyterHub username (which is the TUBIT ID).
+Currently v.0.6.0 has to be installed from the github sources.
 It also creates the directory `/home/jovyan/exchange` which is the mounting point of the shared exchange directory.
 A nbgrader configuration is copied to `/home/jovyan/.jupyter`, this file is further explained in the following section.
 Finally, we replace the `start-notebook.sh` script which is executed when the container boots.
 The script generally just starts the jupyter notebook server.
 In the altered version it also checks whether the Repository with the course sources is already available in the workspace.
 If not, it is cloned.